 What about free Internet security software?
 Try as we might, we could not find a totally free security suite for PC users that passes muster.
 Testing reveals protection that lags behind the best commercial Internet security software, and we see lots of reports of usability issues.
 However, if your main interest is in a solid antivirus product -- and that's what most concerns most users -- we did find some solid antivirus solutions that will do a terrific job of protecting your computer and not cost you one cent.
 For more on those, see our report on antivirus software.

 That said, if you are only looking for the best free Internet security software to protect your mobile device, there are some suites worth considering.
-Chief among them is Avira Free Android Security (Free).
-It's one of a handful of mobile security suites to achieve a 100 percent rating in detecting malware in three successive tests conducted over a six month span by AV-Test.org and AV-Comparatives.org show that protection is solid.
+Chief among them is Avira Free Antivirus Security (Free).
+Testing by AV-Test.org and AV-Comparatives.org show that protection is solid.
 Feedback at Google Play is also strong.
-In addition to antivirus, Avira Free Android Security can track your phone's location, and allows you to lock or wipe it if stolen.
+In addition to antivirus, Avira Free Antivirus Security can track your phone's location, and allows you to lock or wipe it if stolen.
 It can also block calls and contacts, and a new Identity Safeguard feature guards against hacked emails -- either yours or anyone on your contact list.
 Avira is available for both Android and iOS, and goes by different names in each platform's app store.
 For Android, it's called Avira Antivirus Security in Google Play.
 In iTunes, it's identified as Avira Mobile Security.

 Most independent test labs only evaluate antivirus software or the antivirus component of security suites.
 AV-Test.org is particularly helpful because it also rates factors such as usability and a suite's impact on a computer's performance.
 Technology websites generally defer to these labs when it comes to rating effectiveness, but PCMag.com conducts its own testing as well.
 Others, such as Tom's Guide and PC World focus their reviews on usability factors.
 User reviews at sites such as Google Play and Amazon.com are useful for evaluating how Internet security suites perform in the real world.